7 Advantages & disadvantages of castration in male dog

 Various medical reasons can make castration indispensable.

-Testicular tumors have different types and mostly occur in older male dogs.
+4. Testicular tumors have different types and occur mostly in older males.
 Not all testicular tumors are malignant.
 Whether malignant or not, castration is usually recommended here.

 Disadvantages of castration (risks)